 1. Enables Flexible Data Processing

 The most prominent problem organizations face is the issue of handling unstructured data.
-Hadoop plays a key role here as it is able to manage data, whether it is structured or unstructured, or of any kind.
+Hadoop plays a key role here as it can manage data, whether it is structured or unstructured, or of any kind.

 2. Highly Scalable